 - Repair or replacement of personal property

-General Damages Require Subjective Calculation
+General Damages (Also Known as Non-Economic Damages) Require Subjective Calculations

 These are damages that are not as easy to assign a specific dollar amount to.
 Courts or insurance companies will sometimes award these damages if you suffer from severe or long-term injuries or have lost a loved one in an accident.
 General damages may include compensation for: